All tutorials

 Convert to 3 word address

-Convert coordinates, expressed as latitude and longitude to a 3 word address.
+This function converts coordinates (expressed as latitude and longitude) to a 3 word address.

 , including returned results is available in the what3words REST API documentation.